Dr Halina Talib Image

 Global temperatures are rising at an alarming rate, presenting a formidable challenge worldwide.
 By 2050, it's estimated that two-thirds of urban populations will confront potentially lethal heat waves.
 With its persistent high temperatures and humidity, Singapore stands particularly vulnerable to these threats, magnifying the risks for its residents.
 In our presentation, we'll explore the multifaceted impacts of heat on human performance, health, and safety, encompassing both established and emerging issues.
 Furthermore, we'll explore proactive strategies for managing and mitigating these risks, emphasizing the essential role of evidence-based research in fortifying heat resilience across diverse sectors.
 By shedding light on the urgency and complexity of these challenges, we aim to underscore the importance of collective action to safeguard human health and well-being and enable humans to thrive amidst the mounting heat stress of our warming world.

-Adj A/Prof Eugene Shum Image
+Adj Assoc Prof Eugene Shum Image

-Adj A/Prof Eugene Shum
+Adj Assoc Prof Eugene Shum

 Director, Community Partnership SingHealth Office of Regional Health SingHealth

 Dr Eugene Shum is Director, Community Partnership at the SingHealth Office of Regional Health.
 He has extensive experience in community engagement and facilitates the integration of health and social care services in the community.
 Through partnerships with community organisations, he has developed pioneering health-social initiatives such as the Neighbours for Active Living programme and CareLine, a 24/7 nationwide telecare service which received the Ministry of Health National Clinical Excellence Team Award in 2022.
 Dr Shum was previously Director, Medical Affairs and Innovation at Khoo Teck Puat Hospital.
 He has held various portfolios at the Ministry of Health, Singapore.
 Dr Shum is a preventive medicine physician.
-He obtained his MBBS from the National University of Singapore and his Masters of Public Health from the Bloomberg School of Public Health, Johns Hopkins University.
+He obtained his MBBS from the National University of Singapore and his Master of Public Health from the Bloomberg School of Public Health, Johns Hopkins University.
 He is Adjunct Associate Professor at the Saw Swee Hock School of Public Health, National University of Singapore.

 PHOM 2024 Talk details